ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 You control access to your root keys stored in KMS instances within {{site.data.keyword.cloud}} by using IBM {{site.data.keyword.iamshort}} (IAM).
 You grant access to the IBM {{site.data.keyword.block_storage_is_short}} Service to use your keys.
 With the API, you can link a primary account that holds a root key to a secondary account, then use that key to encrypt new volumes in the secondary account.
 For more information, see [Cross-account encryption for multitenant storage resources](/docs/vpc?topic=vpc-getting-started).

 You can also revoke access at any time, for example, if you suspect your keys might be compromised.
 You can also disable or delete a root key, or temporarily revoke access to the key's associated data on the cloud.
-For more information, see [Managing root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-manage-root-keys).
+For more information, see [Managing data encryption](/docs/vpc?topic=vpc-vpc-encryption-managing).

 ### What are the advantages of using customer-managed encryption over provider-managed encryption?
 {: faq}